Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Fruity: Fruity wines are often simple wines.
 This is not a positive attribute because good wines near more than fruit.

-Full-bodied: Full bodied wines are most often high in alcohol, and glycerin.
+Full-bodied: Full bodied wines are most often high in alcohol, glycerin and concentration.

 Futures: Futures are how the top Bordeaux chateaux sell their wine.
 Chateaux offer their wines for sale in June following the vintage, close to 18 months before bottling and about two years prior to delivery.
 In the best vintages, consumers who purchase futures, often pay less for the wines than when they are in bottle.
 Futures should only be bought in the very best vintages.